wokas36/DFNets/README.md

 ## Models and dataset references

-We use the same data splitting for each dataset as in Yang et al. [Revisiting semi-supervised learning with graph embeddings] (https://arxiv.org/pdf/1603.08861.pdf).
+We use the same data splitting for each dataset as in Yang et al. [Revisiting semi-supervised learning with graph embeddings](https://arxiv.org/pdf/1603.08861.pdf).

 We evaluate our method using 3 different models on Cora, Citeseer, Pubmed, and NELL datasets: